-As you will already know (or will soon find out), the South Coast is tough on all of its inhabitants.
-For our dogs and cats we’re talking parasitic ticks, fleas, tick & flea related diseases, snakes, porcupines, monkeys, dung beetles, wild boars, wild stray cats, KZN road rage and potholes, fighting stray dogs, sunny skies, beaches, fishermen, break-ins and indigenous plants to name but a few.
+As you will already know (or will soon find out), the south coast of KZN is tough on all of its inhabitants.
+For our dogs and cats, we’re talking parasitic ticks, fleas, tick- and flea-related diseases, snakes, porcupines, monkeys, dung beetles, wild boars, wild stray cats, road rage and potholes, fighting stray dogs, sunny skies, beaches, fishermen, break-ins and indigenous plants to name but a few.
 Statistics say that every year, two in every three dogs will most likely need veterinary care.

 We might not be able to protect our pets against all these elements, but we can give them the best possible treatment if something does strike.
 Dogs and cats can have health insurance too… well, their responsible owners can.

 Your pet will need veterinary attention throughout its lifetime.
-It makes no sense to wait until something happens before you start them on pet medical insurance.
+Owners should thus not wait until something happens before you start them on pet medical insurance.

 Frequently asked questions

-Breed exclusions / genetic or hereditary conditions are subjected to the specific policy wording of the underwriter.
-Medipet for example has no breed exclusions whereas Rogs Pet Insurance does not cover genetic conditions.
+Breed exclusions and genetic or hereditary conditions are subjected to the specific policy wording of the underwriter.
+Medipet, for example, has no breed exclusions, whereas Rogs Pet Insurance does not cover genetic conditions.

 Vet Hospital Port Shepstone has no official affiliation with any pet medical insurance company.
 The policy is between the policy holder (yourself) and the underwriter.
 The policy holder is free to use any veterinary practice of his/her choice.
 Even our regular clients can claim from any other veterinary practice.